elementary/website/docs/learning-the-basics.md

 You may be asked for your password prior to installing an app.

-_Note: Some software may not be available from AppCenter.
-While downloading software from the general Internet is not recommended, apps compatible with Ubuntu 18.04 LTS should work on elementary OS Juno._
+_Note: Downloading software not found in the AppCenter from the general Internet is not recommended, however apps compatible with Ubuntu 18.04 LTS should work on elementary OS Juno._

 ## Updating {#updating}

 elementary OS includes updates as part of AppCenter.
 Notice the tab "Updates" at the top of the window.
-We recommend you check for updates at least _once a week_ to make sure your computer has the latest features and protection.
+Check for new updates at least _once a week_ to make sure your computer has the latest features and protection.

 For more on security patches, read the <a href="https://usn.ubuntu.com/">Ubuntu security notices</a>.